hairyhenderson/hairyhenderson.github.io/blog/content/post/wii-fitbit-logger-pt1.md

   - Can I keep my Raspberry Pi in the basement but have the balance board on the top floor?

-I'm going to get started (vaguely), and will report back in part 2! :wave:
+I'm going to get started (vaguely), and will report back in part 2! 👋